 The Only Bruce County Lighthouse in the Downtown

 The Kincardine lighthouse is the only Bruce County lighthouse that is in a downtown area.
 It was built in 1874 and sits on the Kincardine Harbour Hillside.
 It operates July 1st to Labour Day.
 This lighthouse sits atop what was once the lighthouse keeper’s home and is 74 feet tall.
 The Kincardine Yacht Club now hosts a marine museum inside.

 Finally, to end the day we hit Anastasia’s Soda Fountain and Ice Cream shoppe.
 Delicious handcrafted cones that we watched being made (talk about time-consuming work) in a vintage 50s type soda shoppe.
 Adorable little gifts and trinkets available inside, plus chocolate and fudge treats.

 Take a look at the crazy Elvis statue.
 I totally tweeted that.
 Not sure why a completely fun destination restaurant shop like this is not yet on Twitter.
 But see above link and like them on Facebook.
 FYI, Anastasia’s closed in 2016 when the owner retired.

 |Ainsley proclaimed this a little bit creepy.|

-Disclosure: This was not a sponsored post, but I received perks and admission to several events and destinations for the day.
+Disclosure: I received perks and admission to several events and destinations for the day.